 - Border: Add a small border to the left

 - Dot: Add a dot on the selected item

 - Thickness: Control the thickness of the indicator

-- Font Size: Fine tune the font size of the project trees (require restart)
+- Font Size: Fine tune the font size of the project trees (requires restart)

 - Uppercase buttons: Set the buttons’ texts to uppercase

-- Transparent Scrollbars: Enable/Disable transparency in scrollbars (require restart)
+- Transparent Scrollbars: Enable/Disable transparency in scrollbars (requires restart)

-- Accent Scrollbars: Set the color of the scrollbars to the accent color (require restart)
+- Accent Scrollbars: Set the color of the scrollbars to the accent color (requires restart)

-- Material Design components: Enable/Disable Material Design components (require restart)
+- Material Design components: Enable/Disable Material Design components (requires restart)